Airports of London: Thames Estuary

-Due to London's airports, particularly Heathrow, operating at full capacity, Boris Johnson, London's former mayor and former UK Prime Minister, and Sir Norman Foster have both brought up plans to have a new airport built, either on a man-made island in the Thames Estuary, or on the Isle of Grain in north Kent.
-Foster's proposed Thames Hub Airport would be very similar to the design of Hong Kong International Airport and Qatar's Hamad International Airport.
-The plans to have an airport able to handle 110 million passengers a year would require the closure of Heathrow, and probably make the new airport the busiest in the world.
+Due to London's airports, particularly Heathrow, operating at full capacity, Boris Johnson, London's former mayor and former UK Prime Minister, and Sir Norman Foster historically proposed a new airport, either on a man-made island in the Thames Estuary, or on the Isle of Grain in north Kent.
+Foster's proposed Thames Hub Airport would have been very similar to the design of Hong Kong International Airport and Qatar's Hamad International Airport.
+The plans to have an airport able to handle 110 million passengers a year would have required the closure of Heathrow, and probably have made the new airport the busiest in the world.

-The plans have met with opposition from some people living nearby warning the airport would cause a significant increase in bird strikes.
-Other people and local businesses, recognising the depressed levels of economic activity in north Kent, have been supportive and argue that London needs a new airport in order to be able to compete in the world.
+The plans met with opposition from some people living nearby, warning the airport would cause a significant increase in bird strikes.
+Some other people and local businesses, recognising the depressed levels of economic activity in north Kent, were supportive and argued that London needed a new airport in order to be able to compete in the world.

+Given its position east of London, this airport would have been less accessible than Heathrow from most parts of central and southern England.